 This will still be red

-``` --- title: class --- There are two ways to set classes on elements: the `class` attribute, and the `class:` directive. ## Attributes Primitive values are treated like any other attribute: ```svelte ...
+``` --- title: class tags: template-style --- There are two ways to set classes on elements: the `class` attribute, and the `class:` directive. ## Attributes Primitive values are treated like any other attribute: ```svelte ...

 ``` > [!NOTE] > For historical reasons, falsy values (like `false` and `NaN`) are stringified (`class="false"`), though `class={undefined}` (or `null`) cause the attribute to be omitted altogether.
 In a future version of Svelte, all falsy values will cause `class` to be omitted. ### Objects and arrays Since Svelte 5.16, `class` can be an object or array, and is converted to a string using [clsx](https://github.com/lukeed/clsx).
 If the value is an object, the truthy keys are added: ```svelte ...